proxmox/proxmox-backup/docs/gui.rst

   :alt: PBS login window

 When you connect to the web interface, you will first see the login window.
-Proxmox Backup Server supports various languages and authentication backends (*Realms*), both of which can be selected here.
+Proxmox Backup Server supports various languages and authentication back ends (*Realms*), both of which can be selected here.

 .. note:: For convenience, you can save the username on the client side, by